The 10 Most Funded Digital Health Companies, Ever

 Location: Chicago, IL

 About: Tempus is a technology company that is making precision medicine a reality by gathering and analyzing clinical and molecular data at scale.
 Through its machine learning and AI platform, Tempus provides physicians with actionable insights to help them make more personalized treatment decisions for their patients.
-They recently launched an AI ‘assistant’ for oncologists.
+They went public in 2024.

 Ro (previously Roman)